<> <> <> <>

 Premature ejaculation is not only a physical experience but can also affect your relationship, your mental health and your self-confidence.

-If you find it awkward, strange or scary asking for support, remember you're never the only one ejaculating a little early.
+If you find it awkward, strange or scary to ask for support, remember you're never the only one ejaculating a little early.
 And, Pilot's online consultation and discreet delivery of your personalised treatment medication mean it will stay between you and your practitioner.

 Photo Credit: NBC